jorge-teixeira/HIgrow/readme.txt

-<h2>This is my first contribution to the community .. i just implemented MQTT broker authentication via user and passwordfound little information about this device ... hope it is useful <h2>
+<h2>This is my first contribution to the community .. i just implemented MQTT broker authentication via user and password i found little information about this device ... hope it is useful <h2>

 Great info and review about the higrow https://flashgamer.com/blog/comments/review-of-higrow-esp32-moisture-and-temperature-sensor